LinkedPasts/linked-places-format/tsv_0.2.md

 **geowkt**

+Any geometry in OGC [WKT format](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry).

+>NOTES
+>
-Any geometry in OGC [WKT format](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry). **NB** polygons should ideally be simplified to aid rendering performance, using e.g. a GIS function or [MapShaper](https://mapshaper.org/); geowkt will supercede lon/lat pair, if both are supplied
+>- polygons should ideally be simplified to aid rendering performance, using e.g. a GIS function or [MapShaper](https://mapshaper.org/)
+>- geowkt will supercede lon/lat pair, if both are supplied; used typically for non-point geometry

 **geo_source**